 No, your egg supply will not be depleted because the egg donation cycle is similar to a menstrual cycle.

-For instance, a girl will have about 300,000 – 400,000 eggs in her body by the time she reaches puberty.
+For instance, a girl will have about 300,000 to 400,000 eggs in her body by the time she reaches puberty.
 Out of these, only about 400 eggs are ovulated in her lifetime.
-Out of about 10-20 eggs which mature every menstrual cycle, only one is ovulated while the rest die.
+Out of about 10 to 20 eggs which mature every menstrual cycle, only one is ovulated while the rest die.

-During an egg donation cycle, we make the eggs in the ovaries grow equally using hormone medication.
-Unlike in a regular menstrual cycle where a dominant egg is fertilized, and the rest die, our hormone medication turns off the ability of one egg to become dominant.
+During an egg donating process, we make the eggs in the ovaries grow equally using hormone medication.
+Unlike in a regular menstrual cycle where a dominant egg is fertilized and the rest die, our hormone medication turns off the ability of one egg to become dominant.
 All the eggs, including what would be lost during the normal menstrual cycle, are retrieved.
-This, therefore, means there is no significant depletion of your egg count when you donate eggs.
+This means there is no significant depletion of your egg count when you donate.

 What are the side effects of donating eggs?